Lattice-Automation/icor-codon-optimization/README.md

 | LAMP1  | ** Mycobacterial membrane protein Large 3 (MmpL3) is a  |
 | TAP1  | ** Mycobacterial membrane protein Large 3 (MmpL3) is a  |
 | CAV1  | ** Mycobacterial membrane protein Large 3 (MmpL3) is a  |

+## Scripts
+The following is a description of the purpose for each script in the repository.

+`reformat_seqs.py`
+> Iterate through each file in a directory and reformat the sequence uniformly.